keboola/developers-docs/extend/generic-extractor/api/index.md

 supports some extensions to this.
 First, the *Retry Header* name may be customized.
 Second, the header value may be:

-- either number of seconds before the next request, or
+- Number of seconds before the next request,
 - [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time) of the time of the next request, or
-- string date in [RFC 1123 format](http://php.net/manual/en/class.datetime.php#datetime.constants.rfc1123) of the
+- String date in [RFC 1123 format](http://php.net/manual/en/class.datetime.php#datetime.constants.rfc1123) of the
 time of the next request.

 The second and third options are often called *Rate Limit Reset* as they describe when the next successful request